-- [1] See "Equity Compensation Plans" for description of the Corporation's Stock Option Plan and the vesting criteria that may apply. - [2] Calculated based on the closing price of \$31.03 per Common Share on the TSX as of December 31, 2018.
-In accordance with regulatory requirements, this amount includes value for unvested (non-exercisable) options as well as vested (exercisable) options. - [3] Refers to share units awarded under the Executive Share Unit Plan, including share units received in respect of dividend equivalents payable on share units.
+- See "Equity Compensation Plans" for description of the Corporation's Stock Option Plan and the vesting criteria that may apply. - [2] Calculated based on the closing price of \$37.28 per Common Share on the TSX as of December 31, 2019.
+In accordance with regulatory requirements, this amount includes value for unvested (non-exercisable) options as well as vested (exercisable) options. - [3] The value of options exercised is the benefit from the exercise in 2019 of options granted, before deductions for taxes, commissions and fees. - [4] Refers to share units awarded under the Executive Share Unit Plan, including share units received in respect of dividend equivalents payable on share units.
 Amounts may include EDSUs, PSUs or restricted share units ("RSUs").
 PSUs may be elected to be received as either PSUs, EDSUs or a combination of both.
-As at December 31, 2018, all Named Executive Officers elected to receive their PSUs entirely in PSUs.
+As at December 31, 2019, all Named Executive Officers elected to receive their PSUs entirely in PSUs.
 Elections may vary year to year.
-See "Compensation Discussion and Analysis" for a description of the Executive Share Unit Plan. - [4] Refers to market value of share units awarded under the Executive Share Unit Plan.
-Calculated based on the closing price of \$31.03 per Common Share on the TSX as of December 31, 2018.
-Awards under the Executive Share Unit Plan are generally subject to three-year performance vesting criteria under which share units may vest at a rate of 0 - 150%, except for RSUs which are only subject to time vesting criteria.
+See "Compensation Discussion and Analysis" for a description of the Executive Share Unit Plan.
+For Mr. Elavia, it includes a portion of his short-term incentive plan award that is deferred and notionally invested in RSUs including dividend equivalents. - [5] Refers to market value of share units awarded under the Executive Share Unit Plan.
+Calculated based on the closing price of \$37.28 per Common Share on the TSX as of December 31, 2019.
+Awards under the Executive Share Unit Plan are generally subject to three-year performance vesting criteria under which share units may vest at a rate of 0 150%, except for RSUs which are only subject to time vesting criteria.
 For the purposes of this disclosure a vesting rate of 100% has been assumed.
-See "Compensation Discussion and Analysis" for a description of the Executive Share Unit Plan. - [5] For Mr. Carney the amount disclosed includes DSUs received under the Director DSU Plan and EDSUs received under the Executive Share Unit Plan, including additional share units received as dividends.
+See "Compensation Discussion and Analysis" for a description of the Executive Share Unit Plan. - [6] For Mr. Carney the amount disclosed includes DSUs received under the Director DSU Plan and EDSUs received under the Executive Share Unit Plan, including additional share units received as dividends.
 For Mr. Elavia, amount disclosed includes EDSUs received under the Executive Share Unit Plan including EDSUs received as dividend equivalents.
-Calculated based on the closing price of \$31.03 per Common Share on the TSX as of December 31, 2018.
+Calculated based on the closing price of \$37.28 per Common Share on the TSX as of December 31, 2019. - [7] For Mr. Gould, an additional 3,555 securities underlying unexercised options were granted on May 15, 2019 at an option exercise price of \$36.88 representing an adjustment to his May 16, 2018 grant.